CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for more than 15 million users.

 If you need the OpenVPN configuration files to set up a router or other device, though, your life becomes considerably more complicated.
-While other VPN providers typically give you a bunch of standard .OVPN files to download, CyberGhost asks you to go through the following lengthy process: Log in to your account; add a device profile; choose the features you need (ad blocking, data compression, malware protection, more); choose OpenVPN TCP or UDP; choose your target country; note down a server name, custom username and password; and download the .OVPN file, certificates and key files in a ZIP file.
+While other VPN providers typically give you a bunch of standard OVPN files to download, CyberGhost asks you to do the following: log in to your account; add a device profile; choose the features you need (ad blocking, data compression, malware protection, more); choose OpenVPN TCP or UDP; choose your target country; note down a server name, custom username and password; and download the OVPN file, certificates and key files in a ZIP file.

-If you're looking to set up multiple locations, you must also rename each .OVPN file to something appropriate.
+If you're looking to set up multiple locations, you must also rename each OVPN file to something appropriate.

 This approach has some advantages – it's secure and gives you a high level of control over how each connection works – but if you're just hoping to download 89 standard OpenVPN configuration files, get ready for disappointment.
 There's a lot of setup work to do.

-CyberGhost's Windows client opens with a clean, lightweight interface: a simple console with connection status, a list of locations and a Connect button.
+CyberGhost's Windows client opens with a clean, lightweight console which includes a connection status, a list of locations and a Connect button.
 Don't be fooled, though – there's a lot of functionality tucked into a right-hand panel which you can open whenever you need it.

-A location picker lists all servers, along with their distance and current load.
-You can filter this to display servers optimized for streaming or torrents, and a Favorites system makes it easy to build your own custom list.
+A location picker lists all countries and their distance from you.
+This can be filtered to display servers optimized for streaming or torrents, and a Favorites system makes it easy to build your own custom list.